Turkey increases tariffs on some US imports, escalating feud | New Country 923

 ANKARA, Turkey (AP) — Turkey announced Wednesday it is increasing tariffs on imports of certain U.S. products, escalating a feud with the United States that has helped trigger a currency crisis.

-In a decision announced in the Official Gazette, Ankara said it was imposing extra tariffs on imports of products, including rice, vehicles, alcohol, coal and cosmetics.
+In a decision announced in the Official Gazette, Ankara said it will impose extra tariffs on imports of products including rice, vehicles, alcohol, coal and cosmetics.

 Turkey’s Vice President Fuat Oktay said on Twitter that the tariffs on certain products were increased “within the framework of the principle of reciprocity in retaliation for the conscious economic attacks by the United States.”

 The Turkish lira has dropped to record lows in recent weeks, having fallen some 42 percent so far this year.
-The currency has now stabilized at around $6.50.
+The currency has now stabilized at around 6.50 lira against the dollar.

 Investors are worried not only about Turkey’s souring relations with the U.S., a longtime NATO ally, but also Turkish President Recep Tayyip Erdogan’s economic policies and the country’s high debt accumulated in foreign currencies.